cbuescher/elasticsearch/README.md

 The results will show up automatically as soon as the build is finished.

-#### Developing Night Rally
+#### Developing Night Rally / Rally

-To verify track changes you are encouraged to use the Vagrant workflow.
+To verify changes in the Night Rally repo (e.g. in race-configs) or changes in Rally itself that could potentially affect scheduled benchmarks, you are encouraged to use the Vagrant workflow.
 It will spin up 4 vm and requires at minimum 21GB of RAM (each target node uses 5GB ram, load driver 1GB).
 This configuration supports only release benchmarks, as nightlies require java11 and more RAM; read below on how to iterate on nightlies.
-Rally will run in test mode so the whole run will take just a few minutes.
+Rally will run in [test mode](https://esrally.readthedocs.io/en/stable/command_line_reference.html?highlight=test-mode#test-mode) so the whole run will take just a few minutes.

-##### Iterating on release benchmarks
+##### Iterating on release benchmarks while testing changes to night-rally

 1. `cd night_rally/fixtures/ansible`
 2. `vagrant up`